hossamzee/geoqassim/readme.md

 - Make a photo that consists of combined photos for each album (in an alternative way).
 - Do the liking to the news and make sure that the visitor cannot like a news twice.
 - Do the printing of any page or any news (no need for printing).
+- Prepare database seeds for inserting the values of news, pages, etc.

 # Future Imporvements
 - Google Analytics implementing.